The Great Muslim Military Leaders: Musa ibn Nusayr

 In 703 he was sent to Basra as a tax collector of the special tax on Christians (kharaj), however, when the tax was delivered, a shortage was discovered.
 Governor Abdulaziz made a lot of efforts to save his ward.
 He paid a fine for him and convinced the caliph that what happened was a sheer misunderstanding.
 As a result, instead of punishment, Musa was appointed governor of the province of Ifriqia (which at that time stretched along the African coast of the Mediterranean Sea up to the Maghreb, i.e. modern Morocco, Algeria and Libya).

-Leaving Andalusia, Musa confiscated the treasury of the Visigoth kings and took it with him to Damascus, when the Caliph demanded to surrender it.
+Leaving Andalusia, Musa confiscated the treasury of the Visigoth kings and took it with him to Damascus.
 Musa did not obey the order of the caliph.
-As a result the Caliph removed him from all posts and held in contempt both him and Tariq ibn Ziyad.
+As a result, the Caliph removed him from all posts and held in contempt both him and Tariq ibn Ziyad.

 Musa ibn Nusayr died several years later during the Hajj.
-One of his sons, who became the governor of Ifriqiya after him, was killed by his own servants, and the other one was executed by order of the caliph.
+One of his sons, who became the governor of Ifriqiya after him, was killed by his own servants.
+The other one was executed by order of the caliph.